Doc Review Assist

 - Audit trail clause-level provenance for every AI claim

-Doc review is the AI surface where the cost of being wrong is bounded but persistent.
+Doc review is the workflow where the cost of being wrong is bounded but persistent.
 An AI summary that misstates a contract clause is not catastrophic — the junior attorney reviewing the document will catch it — but if the summary is consistently off by 10–15% in subtle ways, the firm spends junior-attorney time correcting AI outputs rather than reading documents directly.
-That negative-leverage outcome is what kills most law-firm AI deployments in 2026.
+That outcome is what kills most law-firm AI deployments.

-Our doc-review-assist surface is designed to avoid that failure mode through three deliberate choices.
+Our doc-review-assist deployment is designed to avoid that outcome through three deliberate choices.
 First, every AI summary carries clause-level citation hover-cards: hover any sentence in the summary and the source clause is highlighted in the source document with paragraph-and-line precision.
-Second, the surface is positioned as a senior-attorney time compressor, not a junior-attorney replacement — the junior still reads the document; the senior reads the AI summary plus the junior's notes.
-Third, we ship with a per-document-type eval framework (M&A asset purchase agreements, real estate purchase agreements, employment agreements, supply contracts, etc.) and never claim performance on document types we have not specifically tuned for.
+Second, the deployment is positioned as a senior-attorney time compressor, not a junior-attorney replacement — the junior still reads the document; the senior reads the AI summary plus the junior's notes.
+Third, we ship with a per-document-type evaluation harness (M&A asset purchase agreements, real estate purchase agreements, employment agreements, supply contracts, etc.) and never claim performance on document types we have not specifically tuned for.

 Per-document-type tuning